epartakki/epartakki/README.md

 -----------

-🔭 I’m currently working on Visual Analytics (VAST Challenges) and Computer Graphics (OpenGL)
+🔭 Research assistant with [@SmithCollegeHCV](http://www.science.smith.edu/~jcrouser/research.html) on Human-Machine Interaction

 🖥 Currently learning about RDS databases in AWS, MySQL and Tableau